 Don’t use too many industry terms or jargon, focus on the keywords your prospects use

 Start as high as you can afford

-How does changing the bid affect your return on investment?
+How does changing the bid affect your return?

 Tools: Wordtracker.com, Google’s built in keyword tool

 How affected by bid price?